Query Log

 - In the intent/competency dropdown menu, select the correct intent and competency.

-Note: You will be able to see the comparison between the original intent and reclassified intent, the platform user who modified it, and the timestamp.
+Note: A user will be able to see the comparison between the original intent and reclassified intent, the platform user who modified it, and the timestamp.

-Now it's ready to be exported as a new test case.
+Queries can be exported as a new test case at this point.

 # Export Queries as Test Cases